GlitchLinux/QEMU-QuickBoot/README.md

 ---

 Works on Debian, Ubuntu, Mint, Arch, CachyOS, EndeavourOS, Garuda, Manjaro, Fedora, CentOS, Alma, Rocky & RHEL.
 Both BIOS and UEFI.
-Tested as of April 2026.
+Tested as of July 2026.

 ## What it does

 A few `yad` dialogs configure a virtual machine and launch it.
 The whole pre-boot flow takes about 15 seconds.

-1. Pick a boot source — a connected device, a disk image, or an ISO + drive combo
+1. Pick a boot source - a connected device, a disk image, or an ISO + drive combo
 2. Optionally attach extra disks (physical or virtual)
-3. Select firmware (BIOS or UEFI)
+3. Select firmware (BIOS or UEFI), toggle USB support and Headless Mode
 4. Set RAM in MB

 QEMU then starts with KVM acceleration, USB 3.0, and SSH port forwarding on a random host port.
-A companion panel — **VM Session Settings** — opens alongside the VM so you can hotplug USB devices, add port forwards, change the guest's IPv4 subnet, or shut the VM down cleanly.
+A companion panel - **VM Session Settings** - opens alongside the VM so you can hotplug USB devices, add port forwards, change the guest's IPv4 subnet, or shut the VM down cleanly.
 All without restarting QEMU.

+## What's new in v1.6

+- **Headless Mode.** A new checkbox in the boot options dialog (unchecked by default) launches the VM with `-display none` - no QEMU window at all.
+VGA stays emulated so the guest boots normally; you interact over SSH.
+The VM Session Settings panel always opens for headless VMs (even with USB disabled) since it is then your only control surface, and it announces **"QEMU VM launched in headless mode"** with a `[HEADLESS]` window title.
+- **SSH copy targets the right user.** The panel's SSH Quick-Forward previously suggested `ssh -p N root@localhost` when launched via sudo - useless on guests where root SSH login is disabled.
+It now resolves the real logged-in user via `SUDO_USER`/`logname`, so the copied command works out of the box.

 ## What's new in v1.5